 Seasonal ascospore maturity and discharge.
 Ascospore maturity can be estimated from degree-day accumulations.
 Degree-days should be recorded from the date when 50% of the fruit buds on McIntosh trees are between silver tip and green tip.
-The base temperature for degree-day accumulation is 32° F; thus, if the average temperature (high plus low divided by two) for a given day is 50° F, ascospore maturity advances in response to 18 degree-days over that period.
-The cumulative percentage of matured ascospores at various degree-day accumulations is given in Table 6.2.2.
+The base temperature for degree-day accumulation is 32° F; thus, if the average temperature (high plus low divided by two) for a given day is 50° F, ascospores at various degree-day accumulations is given in

+Table 6.2.2.
 The table also lists the "90% confidence interval" for the estimated maturity.

-To determine when the ascospore supply is exhausted according to the model, use the following rule: After the cumulative percentage of matured ascospores reaches 95% (740 accumulated degree-days), the season's supply of ascospores will be depleted after "favorable" rain (daytime rain of more than 0.10 inches with temperatures greater than 50° F).
+To determine when the ascospore supply is exhausted according to the model, use the following rule: After the cumulative percentage of matured ascospores reaches 95% (740 accumulated degree-days), the season's supply of ascospores will be depleted after "favorable" rain (daytime rain of more than 0.10 inches with temperatures greater than $50^{\circ}$ F).